- 2 Tablespoons Olive Oil

 - 3 Tablespoons Fresh Cilantro/Parsley

-If you live in South Florida, it’s commonly known as Arroz con Pollo.
+If you live in South Florida like me, this chicken and rice recipe is commonly known as Arroz con pollo.

 A dish celebrated around the world and always made differently.